huggingface/transformers/docs/source/add_new_model.rst

            [-0.1492, -0.1616,  0.1057,  0.1950, -0.2807, -0.2710, -0.1586,  0.0739,
              0.2220,  0.2358]]).

-In the conversion script, you should fill those randomly initialized weights with the corresponding pretrained weights of the checkpoint by setting ``weight.data`` pointer to its respective layer weight of the checkpoint. *E.g.*
+In the conversion script, you should fill those randomly initialized weights with the exact weights of the corresponding layer in the checkpoint. *E.g.*

 .. code:: python